 There are many well-established routes all over the United Kingdom, each one graded to suit the level of fitness of the individual and hiking experience.

 An Independent Experience With Full Support

 Some people, especially avid hikers, prefer an entirely independent hiking vacation experience.
 On the other hand, a self-guided walking tour is for those who still want an independent experience without the hassle of worrying about luggage, accommodation, and transport.

 A self-guided walking holiday in the UK enables you to create a detailed itinerary with prearranged accommodation and support along any walking route you choose.

 While you decide the pace – enjoying the scenery along your chosen route, all the other details of your luggage and accommodation are being taken care of for you.
 Each evening along the walking route, you will reach your prearranged hotel where your luggage will be waiting for you in your room.
-It is these details which make planning and taking a walking holiday a less daunting experience for the average traveller.
+It is these details that make planning and taking a walking holiday a less daunting experience for the average traveller.